Tennis-Pegula rallies past Svitolina to reach semis in Washington | Sports-Games

 Svitolina has produced stunning results including a win over world number one Iga Swiatek at the All England Club in July despite the turmoil caused by Russia's invasion of Ukraine.
 "I have tons of respect for her," Pegula said in an on-court interview.

 "She just had a baby, and with everything she is going through with her country, I told her I feel like she came back as a new person.
 I can see the competitiveness in her and I've always really respected that."
-Pegula, who won the WTA 500 event in 2019, improved to 3-1 lifetime against wildcard Svitolina and will next face either Greece's Maria Sakkari or American Madison Keys, who play their quarter-final later on Friday.
+Pegula, who won the WTA 500 event in 2019, improved to 3-1 lifetime against wildcard Svitolina.

+Sakkari beat Madison Keys 6-3 6-3 for her second win of the day after she defeated Canada's Leylah Fernandez 7-5 6-2 in their rain-delayed last 16 match.
+The fourth seeded Sakkari served extremely well, winning 83% of her first serve points while double faulting just once, to dispatch Keys, who struggled to find her rhythm throughout the contest.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)